Click here to view the Messiah University events calendar.

 Protocol # 1

-That the College keep the main entrance lobbies clear of collection boxes and containers while designating community collection areas that are more heavily traveled and accessible to employees and students for this purpose.
+That the University keep the main entrance lobbies clear of collection boxes and containers while designating community collection areas that are more heavily traveled and accessible to employees and students for this purpose.
 (Departments and organizations will still need to receive prior permission from Conference Services using the event calendar form as is current procedure.)

 Community collection container areas may be designated for one or more of the following areas: